akka/akka/akka-docs/src/main/paradox/serialization-jackson.md

 @@snip [config](/akka-serialization-jackson/src/test/scala/doc/akka/serialization/jackson/SerializationDocSpec.scala) { #date-time }

-Jackson is still be able to deserialize the other format independent of this setting.
+Jackson is still able to deserialize the other format independent of this setting.